 In September 2022, the Company entered into the Navigator Greater Bay Joint Venture to acquire five ethylene vessels, Navigator Luna, Navigator Solar, Navigator Castor, Navigator Equator and Navigator Vega.
 The Joint Venture is owned 60% by the Company and 40% by Greater Bay Gas.
 The Navigator Greater Bay Joint Venture is accounted for as a consolidated subsidiary in our consolidated financial statements, with the 40% owned by Greater Bay Gas accounted for as a non-controlling interest.
-A loss attributable to Greater Bay Gas of \$0.2 million is presented as the non-controlling interest in our financial results for the three months ended March 31, 2023.
+A gain attributable to Greater Bay Gas of \$0.3 million is presented as the non-controlling interest in our financial results for the six months ended June 30, 2023.
+There was no non controlling interest for the six months ended June 30, 2022